Vilhelm Moberg: Social themes

 Moberg had become a member of a young Social Democrats club in 1913.
-In his works, he often expressed a republican (anti-royalist) point of view, much due to the facts that surfaced in the Kejne affair and Haijby affair, in which Moberg took an active part.
+In his works, he often expressed a republican (anti‑royalist) point of view.
+He was strongly influenced by the facts that surfaced in the Kejne affair and Haijby affair, in which Moberg took an active part.

-From the 1950s, Moberg participated in debates about the Swedish monarchy, bureaucracy, and corruption, and devoted much time to help individual citizens who had suffered injustice.
-Much like others of his generation of Swedish authors from a working-class background, such as Ivar Lo-Johansson, Harry Martinson and Moa Martinson, Moberg depicted the life of the dispossessed, their traditions, customs, and everyday struggle.
+From the 1950s, Moberg participated in debates about the Swedish monarchy, bureaucracy, and corruption.
+In addition, he devoted much time to help individual citizens who had suffered injustice.
+Much like others of his generation of Swedish authors from a working‑class background, such as Ivar Lo‐Johansson, Harry Martinson and Moa Martinson, Moberg depicted the life of the dispossessed, their traditions, customs, and everyday struggle.
 His novels are important documents of social history, and trace the influences of various social and political movements in Sweden.